awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-setup.rst

 To compile the source code and the project in a simulator:

 #.
-Unzip :file:`aws-mobile-ios-notes-tutorial-latest.zip and launch Xcode by choosing :file:`MyNotes.xcodeproj` in the expanded folder.
+Unzip :file:`aws-mobile-ios-notes-tutorial-latest.zip` and launch Xcode by choosing :file:`MyNotes.xcodeproj` in the expanded folder.
 #.
 Select :guilabel:`Product > Build` :userinput:`Command-B` to build the project.
 #.
-Select any compatible simulator from the list in toolbar at the top, next to the label with your app name.
+Select any compatible simulator from the list in the toolbar at the top, next to the label with your app name.
 #.
 Choose the Run icon (Play button) on the top left or type :userinput:`Command-R` to build and run the app.

 You should be able to interact with the application.
 Try clicking on the :guilabel:`+` at the top right to create a note, or click on a note to show the editor screen.